 Changes and impact assessment

-Regulation will have no significant economic impacts nor any impact on accessibility.
+Revision of the Regulation will have no significant economic impacts nor any impact on accessibility.
 The Regulation supplements provisions laid down by law and supports the practical implementation of the law.

 The Regulation aims to reduce the road wear caused by studs.
 Regulation is needed in the field, in particular, because of the constantly increasing total transport performance and the increasing concentration of traffic on the road infrastructure of Southern Finland.
 Another objective of regulation is to reduce the dust-related nuisances caused by the studded tyres used in passenger cars and vans, in particular.